kamalbuilds/Mantle-Contract-Builder/README.md

 ## Features
 - **User-Friendly Interface**: Intuitive design for seamless navigation and contract creation.
-- **Multi-Blockchain Support**: Deploy contracts on Ethereum, Binance Smart Chain, and more.
+- **Mantle Support**: Build and Deploy contracts on Mantle with ease.
 - **Template Library**: Access to pre-built templates for common contract types (ERC20, ERC721, etc.).
 - **Testing Environment**: Built-in tools to simulate contract interactions and ensure functionality.
 - **Deployment Tools**: Step-by-step guidance for deploying contracts on various blockchains.